Chapter 9. Educational Records

 - Directory information is public information and will be made available to the public unless the student has restricted it as described in subsection 9–201(c).

-- A currently enrolled student may request that all or some directory information not be made public by completing an appropriate request online or in the Office of the Registrar during the first twelve class days of any semester or the first four class days of any summer term.
+- A currently enrolled student may request that all or some directory information not be made public by completing an appropriate request online or in the Office of the Registrar.
 This request will remain in effect until revoked by the student.
 In the event of such a request, this restricted information will be treated as student records information as defined in subsection 9–202(a).
 In response to public inquiries, the University will state that the student has requested that the University not release part of the student’s information; if the student has requested that all information be kept confidential, the University will state that the University has no information to provide regarding the person about whom the inquiry has been made.

 Sec.
 9–202.
 Student Records